ooad-2020-2021/Grupa2-Rekreativci/README.md

 # Healthy spirit
 ------------
+Our logo is the official olympic mascot "*Vučko*", it represents Sarajevo from 1984 Winter Olympic Games.
+And it is the perfect logo for our app!
 ![logo](https://i.imgur.com/5mHUM4Z.png)
 ------------
 This application is for exploring all the posibilities to be active in the city of Sarajevo.